AugurTech/handset-detect/README.md

     username: '007', //required to access enterprise
     secret: 'shhh', //required to access enterprise
     module: 'hosted', // required to be either hosted, cloud, or cache
-    autoUpdate: false, // optional. for hosted, auto update your database.json file
     verbose: false,   // optional. make the library console.log, for debugging
+    autoUpdate: false, // optional. for hosted only. auto update your database.json file
-    onlyLoad: []    // optional. only return the attributes you specify };
+    onlyLoad: []    // optional. for cloud and cache only. returns the attributes you specify };
 const userAgentParser = require('handset-detect')( config );
 ```